 Development Plan Documents (DPD): Planning documents that are subject to independent examination and form part of the overall Development Plan.
 For Eastleigh the Development Plan Documents formerly included the Local Plan Review (2001-2011).
-The saved policies of the Local Plan Review (2001-2011) will be replaced by those included in the submitted Eastleigh Borough Local Plan (2016-2036) upon adoption.
+The saved policies of the Local Plan Review (2001-2011) will be replaced by those included in the submitted Eastleigh Borough Local Plan (2016-2036) upon its adoption.
+This has been subject to examination hearings between November 2019 and January 2020 and the Inspector's post hearings advice in April 2020.
 Individual Development Plan Documents or parts of a DPD can be reviewed independently from other DPDs.
 Each authority must set out the programme for preparing its Development Plan Documents in the Local Development Scheme (LDS).

-Evidence Base: Constitutes a range of information to inform the preparation of the Local Development Framework, primarily the preparation of the emerging Eastleigh Borough Local Plan (2016-2036) as submitted to the Secretary of State in October 2018.
+Evidence Base: Constitutes a range of information to inform the preparation of the Local Development Framework, primarily the preparation of the emerging Eastleigh Borough Local Plan (2016-2036) which has been subject to examination hearing sessions between November 2019 and January 2020.
+Further work on key aspects of the evidence base has also been completed following the receipt of the Inspector's post hearings advice in April 2020.